 Table of Contents

 The Feynman Technique is used to learn theories.
 Essentially, it’s used to memorize written material.
-This technique was developed by Richard P. Feynman, a Nobel prize winner who’s widely recognized as one of the most influential and iconic figures of his time.
+This technique was developed by theoretical physicist Richard P. Feynman, who won the Nobel Prize in 1965 and is widely recognized as one of the most influential and iconic figures of his time.

-Although he was a brilliant scientist (hence the Nobel prize), he’s also known for his learning technique that makes the process extremely simple yet effective.
+Although he was a brilliant scientist (hence the Nobel prize), he’s also known for his learning process that makes the process extremely simple and effective.

 If you’re here, you’re probably wondering about how to learn with the Feynman Technique.